-This section present the complete computational algorithm, its implementation in Python code, animation of the solution, and verification of the implementation.
+This section presents the complete computational algorithm, its implementation in Python code, animation of the solution, and verification of the implementation.

 A real implementation of the basic computational algorithm from Sections 1.5 and 1.6 can be encapsulated in a function, taking all the input data for the problem as arguments.
-The physical input data consists of c, I(x), V(x), f(x,t), L, and T. The numerical input is the mesh parameters Δt and Δx .
+The physical input data consists of c, I(x), V(x), f(x,t), L, and T. The numerical input is the mesh parameters $\Delta t$ and $\Delta x$ .

-Instead of specifying Δt and Δx , we can specify one of them and the Courant number C instead, since having explicit control of the Courant number is convenient when investigating the numerical method.
-Many find it natural to prescribe the resolution of the spatial grid and set N_x .
-The solver function can then compute $\Delta t = CL/(cN_x)$.
-However, for comparing u(x,t) curves (as functions of x) for various Courant numbers, especially in animations in time, it is more convenient to keep Δt fixed for all C and let Δx vary according to $\Delta x = c\Delta t/C$.
-(With Δt fixed, all frames correspond to the same time t, and plotting curves with different spatial resolution is trivial.)
+Instead of specifying $\Delta t$ and $\Delta x$ , we can specify one of them and the Courant number C instead, since having explicit control of the Courant number is convenient when investigating the numerical method.
+Many find it natural to prescribe the resolution of the spatial grid and set $N_x$ .
+The solver function can then compute $\Delta t = CL/(cN_x)$ .
+However, for comparing u(x,t) curves (as functions of x) for various Courant numbers it is more convenient to keep $\Delta t$ fixed for all C and let $\Delta x$ vary according to $\Delta x = c\Delta t/C$ .
+With $\Delta t$ fixed, all frames correspond to the same time t, and this simplifies animations that compare simulations with different mesh resolutions.